MakeSchool-Tutorials/Make-Cookies/P01-Lets-Make-Cookies/content.md

 # Onward

-We now have a very simple cookie clicker.
+Now that we've finished our first **user story** We now have a very simple cookie clicker.
 It isn't very fun yet though, and players don't have much of an objective.

 In the next section we will add a way to increase our clickPower!